porya-gohary/schedule_abstraction-main/README.md

 examples/fig1a.csv,  1,  9,  9,  9,  1,  0.000379,  1760.000000,  0,  2
 ```

-**NOTE**: While invoking `nptest` with `-m 1` specifies a uniprocessor platform, it is *not* the same as running the uniprocessor analysis.
-The uniprocessor analysis (RTSS'17) is activated *in the absence* of the `-m` option; providing `-m 1` activates the multiprocessor analysis (ECRTS'18) assuming there is a single processor.

 ### Precedence Constraints

-To impose precedence constraints on the job set, provide the DAG structure in a separate CSV file via the `-p` option.
+To impose precedence constraints (optionally with delays) on the job set, provide the DAG structure in a separate CSV file via the `-p` option.
 For example:

 ```
 $ build/nptest examples/fig1a.csv -p examples/fig1a.prec.csv